 Jochen Schimmang creates a future Germany in the finest post-modern manner, celebrating the pure pleasure of the text.
-But the novel also is a suspense-filled political thriller with ironic distance towards its own genre.
-And in passing it tries to answer the question of how to live together.
+But the novel is also a suspense-filled political thriller with ironic distance towards its own genre.
+And, in passing, it tries to answer the question of how to live together.

-Jochen Schimmang DAS BESTE, WAS WIR HATTEN (The Best We Had)

-Novel.
-320 pages, hardcover Published in June 2009
+Jochen Schimmang DAS BESTE, WAS WIR HATTEN (The Best We Had) Novel.
+320 pages, hardcover published in June 2009

 It was not only the German Democratic Republic that collapsed after the Berlin wall was torn down, but also the old Federal Republic of Germany.
-In his novel "Das Beste, was wir hatten" Jochen Schimmang portrays the life of Gregor Korff and Leo Münks, two young men who are studying in West Berlin and happen to get involved with the Leftists in the 1970's, and then become a minister consultant in the (former) German capital Bonn and a federal homeland-security agent in Cologne respectively.
+In his novel "Das Beste, was wir hatten", Jochen Schimmang portrays the life of Gregor Korff and Leo Münks, two young men who are studying in West Berlin and happen to get involved with the Leftists in the 1970's, and then respectively become a minister consultant in the (former) German capital Bonn and a federal homeland-security agent in Cologne.
 Both rationally understand what is happening in 1989, but they have trouble realizing that their old "republic" (BRD) won't be the same after all the historical changes.

-Also published with Edition Nautilus: "Adorno wohnt hier nicht mehr" (2019), "Der schöne Vogel Phönix" (2013) and "Grenzen, Ränder, Niemandsländer" (2014).
+Also published by Edition Nautilus: Adorno wohnt hier nicht mehr (2019), Der schöne Vogel Phönix (2013) and Grenzen, Ränder, Niemandsländer (2014).